8. The PCI Express Advanced Error Reporting Driver Guide HOWTO¶

 If an error message indicates a fatal error, kernel will broadcast error_detected(dev, pci_channel_io_frozen) to all drivers within a hierarchy in question.
 Then, performing link reset at upstream is necessary.
 As different kinds of devices might use different approaches to reset link, AER port service driver is required to provide the function to reset link via callback parameter of pcie_do_recovery() function.
 If reset_link is not NULL, recovery function will use it to reset the link.
 If error_detected returns PCI_ERS_RESULT_CAN_RECOVER and reset_link returns PCI_ERS_RESULT_RECOVERED, the error handling goes to mmio_enabled.

-- What happens if a PCI Express device driver does not provide an error recovery handler (pci_driver->err_handler is equal to NULL)?
+What happens if a PCIe device driver does not provide an error recovery handler (pci_driver->err_handler is equal to NULL)?

 8.4.
 Software error injection¶